Here are some video's of commonly taught exercises that you might find helpful:

 Have you ever tried do do your dog's nails, and failed before you've even begun?
 Your dog takes one look at the clippers, and starts to shake, or escape, or even growl.

-A while back, I invented a tool for this, and other times when you want to reduce visual stimulation.
+A while back, I developed a tool for this, and other times when you want to reduce visual stimulation.
 It's a Calming Cap.
 It's now sold by Thundershirt, which calls it a Thunder Cap.
 You can get it here: http://www.thundershirt.com/thundercap.html

 Trish has spoken at many venues in the US and Canada.
 If you're interested in videos of presentations, there are many